davidclough/node/_documents/javascript-guide/javascript-guide.md

 ### <a name="style-do-not-create-functions-within-a-loop"></a>Do Not Create Functions within a Loop
 <p>    Do not create functions within a loop (FtU D84)</p>
 THE FUNC WILL ONLY BE CREATED ONCE.
 It is the closures that are the problem.....:

+declaring a function within another function within loop WILL create it multiple times, e.g. if the outer function is a callback

 or any form of iterator, like the result set of a jquery call